United Kingdom government austerity programme: Second austerity period (2021–2024)

 Rishi Sunak became prime minister after Truss stepped down and quickly announced that a new budget would be forthcoming, with "difficult decisions" made.
 The government faced higher borrowing costs due to market fallout after the mini-budget and the collapse of the Truss ministry.
-His plans drew warning from Olivier de Schutter, the UN poverty envoy, who stated that the coming wave of austerity "could violate the UK’s international human rights obligations and increase hunger and malnutrition."
+His plans drew warning from Olivier de Schutter, the UN poverty envoy, who stated that the coming wave of austerity "could violate the UK's international human rights obligations and increase hunger and malnutrition."
 Sunak's tax rises, alongside major cuts, were referred to as "embracing austerity" by Time.
 By the time of the 2023 Spring Statement, Britain faced the largest two year decline in living standards since records began in the 1950s, due to persistent inflation, fiscal drag, and taxation at a post-war record high.
 Further cuts to departments outside of defence and health were planned for the following five years.
+In 2023, Birmingham city council was forced to issue a 114 notice, effectively declaring bankruptcy, which drew attention to the level of cuts imposed on local government funding since 2010.
+The Guardian termed this as 13 years of austerity within the local government funding context, however £840m of the councils debts are attributed to equal pay claims and IT implementation failures.

+The Labour party pledged that there would be "No return to austerity", should they win the 2024 general election.
+The labour party did indeed win in a landslide, which commentators attributed to the legacy of austerity and the strain it placed on public services.
+While the Labour party did disavow any further austerity, The Guardian noted that there is no stated plan to reverse austerity either.